 Frequently Asked Questions

 How much petroleum does the United States import and from where?

 The United States imported approximately 9 million barrels per day (MMbbl/d) of petroleum in 2014 from about 80 countries.
 Petroleum includes crude oil, natural gas plant liquids, liquefied refinery gases, refined petroleum products such as gasoline and diesel fuel, and biofuels, including ethanol and biodiesel.
 In 2014, about 80% of gross petroleum imports were crude oil, and about 44% of the crude oil that was processed in U.S. refineries was imported.

-The top five source countries providing U.S. petroleum imports in 2013 were Canada, Mexico, Russia, Saudi Arabia, and Venezuela.
-Their respective rankings vary based on gross petroleum imports or net petroleum imports (gross imports minus exports).
-Net imports from Organization of the Petroleum Exporting Countries (OPEC) countries accounted for 56% of U.S. net imports.
+The top five source countries of U.S. petroleum imports in 2014 were Canada, Saudi Arabia, Mexico, Venezuela, and Iraq.
+The country rankings vary based on gross petroleum imports or net petroleum imports (gross imports minus exports).

 |Import sources||Gross imports||Exports||Net imports|